 Speeding is not the same as dangerous driving

 In a legal sense, speeding isn’t automatically dangerous, but it may be careless.
 Dangerous driving is a far more serious offence for which you can go to prison.

 If the police intend to charge you with dangerous driving instead of or in addition to speeding, they need to make this clear at an early stage.
 The prosecution cannot simply change the charge from speeding to dangerous driving when the matter comes to court.

-It is a question of fact and degree whether the speed a vehicle is driven at is dangerous.
+It is a question of fact and degree whether the speed at which a vehicle is driven is dangerous.
 The court can take into account factors such as road conditions, visibility, traffic level and other potential hazards.

-Whether you are facing a minor or serious driving offence we can advise and help you so please do get in touch.
+Whether you are facing a minor or serious driving offence, we can advise and help you, so please get in touch.